Understanding Your Home Energy Bill

 Energy prices have sky-rocketed in recent times and the energy market has changed as a result of this.

-A worldwide squeeze on gas prices and energy suppliers have seen consumers facing significant increases when they come to renew their energy tariff.
+A worldwide squeeze on gas prices and energy suppliers has seen consumers facing significant increases when they come to renew their energy tariffs.

 Wholesale gas prices have hit an unprecedented high of 450 pence per therm.
 This has placed real pressure on energy suppliers as fixed prices agreed previously have seen them losing money on the gas and electricity provided.

 A number of factors have combined to see the wholesale prices increase so dramatically.
 A cold winter in Europe and increased demand from Asia put real pressure on supplies.
 Combined with other geopolitical factors, supply and prices have been severely affected.

 The UK has been hit particularly hard due to our high gas and electricity usage and a lower storage capacity than many other nations.

 These reasons, combined with other geographical factors and supply chain issues, have resulted in our current energy situation.

 The Energy Price Cap places a limit on the amount suppliers can charge domestic customers for gas and electricity.
 The price cap aims to reflect wholesale prices and protect customers on default standard variable tariffs from sudden price hikes.

 In April 2022, the Energy Price Cap was increased by £693 to £1,971 for the average household.
 However, it’s important to bear in mind that this is not the maximum your household can be charged.
 If you use a high amount of energy, you may pay more than the set price cap.

 The price cap is reviewed every 6 months and was expected to increase again in October 2022 before the announcement of the energy price guarantee.